jbx-protocol/juice-docs-v2/docs/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/migrate.md

 * Through the [`requirePermission`](/api/contracts/or-abstract/jboperatable/modifiers/requirepermission.md) modifier, the function is only accessible by the project's owner, or from an operator that has been given the [`JBOperations.MIGRATE_TERMINAL`](/api/libraries/jboperations.md) permission by the project owner for the provided `_projectId`.
 * The function can be overriden by inheriting contracts.
 * The resulting function overrides a function definition from the [`IJBPayoutRedemptionPaymentTerminal`](/api/interfaces/ijbpayoutredemptionpaymentterminal.md) interface.
-* The function doesn't return anything.
+* The function returns the amount of funds that were migrated, as a fixed point number with the same amount of decimals as this terminal.

 #### Body